AniJadeja/Git-From-cli/Git-Cli.md

 6. Copy the code
 7. Press Enter
 8. This will open a new browser window.
+9. Select the account you want to sign in

 NOTE : To create a custom git command, run